KaanFidangul/Internship/README.md

 I will share what i am experienced with my internship here

-I created a tips data from arduino and comminicate this data with spyder.Then i read this data and writing data a txt file.Upload txt file jupyterlab and orginize data with pandas then data visualization with seaborn library
+I created a tips data from arduino and comminicate this data with spyder.
+Then i read this data and writing data a txt file.
+Upload txt file jupyterlab and orginize data with pandas then data visualization with seaborn library